Elvin2023/Test/README.md

   # Test

 Hello, welcome to this lesson.
-Today I create with html, css and js file for Responsive-Admin-Panel.
-I use here html, css and js tags.
+Today I create with html and css files for Test.
+I use html and css tags.
 ## ## RULES OF USE

 > *STEP-1:* `https://github.com/cavidsuleyman/Responsive-Admin-Panel.git` <br/>